Sedgwick County Zoo: Australia/South America

+KOCH: Koch Orangutan and Chimpanzee Habitat

+The Koch Orangutan and Chimpanzee Habitat originally opened as Apes & Man in 1982.
+It featured indoor exhibits for chimpanzees and Sumatran orangutans, while also demonstrating the similarities between great apes and humans.
+In 1996, the area was expanded, adding outdoor enclosures for the chimpanzees and orangutans with multiple viewing levels.
+This would become known as KOCH, the Koch Orangutan and Chimpanzee Habitat.

 Children's Farms

 When the zoo first opened to the public in 1971, the American Farm and Asian Farm were the only completed exhibits.
 These were later joined by the African Farm in 1982, and together they are referred to as the Children's Farms.
 This section of the zoo features more than 40 breeds of domestic animals from all over the world, including many breeds of sheep and goats that visitors are able to feed and pet.

 Rides

 Martha C. Buford Safari Express

 The Martha C. Buford Safari Express is a C.P.
 Huntington electric train manufactured by Chance Rides that opened in 2022.
 Two locomotives, each with four cars and capable of carrying up to 50 visitors, travel on a 1.3 mile track around the zoo.
 The train stops at two stations: one near the zoo entrance and one near the Downing Gorilla Forest.
 Much of the path travels behind the scenes of the zoo, including past the pasture for the Children's Farm animals and behind the elephant exhibit.